 The complete walk takes you from the towpath of the Leeds and Liverpool Canal (see photo on left), to the foot of the West Pennine Moors, across country through Huyton Fields and the bank of the River Douglas.
 Some of this scenery has not changed for centuries.

 Copies of a leaflet with the route of the walk are available from the library on Railway Road, Adlington..

 The Adlington Circular Walk was originally created and set out by Adlington Conservation Volunteers in the 1990’s to form a pleasant, continuous walking route of approximately 9km (5.6 miles) passing through the varied scenery of Adlington, Heath Charnock and Anderton.

-Over the years this group has dwindled to a point now where without new, active members the group will not be viable or sustainable.
-If you have an interest in the local countryside and would be interested in playing a part in developing the group and maintaining and promoting the circular walk then please consider joining the Friends Group.
+If you have an interest in the local countryside and would be interested in playing a part in maintaining and promoting the circular walk then please contact any of the following local councils:-